Introduction

 Step 2: Run Multichannel Outreach

 The single biggest mistake new AI agency owners make is picking one outreach channel and ignoring the rest.
 They blast cold email for two weeks, see mediocre results, and conclude that outreach does not work.
-In reality, outreach works, but only when a prospect encounters your message across multiple touchpoints.
-It usually takes several touches before a cold contact becomes a warm one, and the channel that finally lands is rarely the first one you try.
+In reality, it usually takes several touches across more than one channel before a cold contact becomes a warm one.

 Step 3: Let Prospects Try a Live Demo